 Over a traditional Indian meal at a local restaurant just a few blocks from the Freedom Firm office, I ask Shital and Natasha about their jobs.
 They share with me how difficult it can be to do this work.
 The heartbreak I experienced today at the aftercare home is something they encounter on a regular basis.
 So, I swallow hard and ask them the question I most want to have answered.
 “Do you like your job?”
 They both answer yes.
 “What is the best part of your job?”
 They look across the table at each other and make eye contact.
 They look at me and both say “What I do matters.
 I get to see lives changed.”

 There are no simple answers in any of this.
-But the work our staff does…….it matters.
+But the work our staff do…….it matters.

 --Becky Morris, FFUSA Staff